Learn About

 Michael's Bio

 Michael’s outside interests include rugby, surfing, skiing, squash, and of course his animals.
-He has a delightful Great Dane named Elsa who can barely fit in his car!
-His favourite animal will always be Louisa, a Border Collie cross who went from being a deserted pup to Michaels great companion for sixteen wonderful years.
+He has a delightful Great Dane named Elsa who can barely fit in his car and a happy Labrador named Wally.
+Wally looks up to Elsa as his big sister and follows her everywhere.
+Elsa enjoys Wally’s company but occasionally reminds him she is the “top dog”.

 Di Sparshott